molemae/social_recommender/README.md

 # Social Instance Recommender
-*This version is still in development, I will add more features from the original project step by step.*
+🚧🏗️⚙ ***This version is still in development, I will add more features from the original project step by step.*** 🛠️👷‍♀️🚀

 Welcome to my [Mastodon](https://joinmastodon.org/) Instance Recommender Project Repo!

 Recommender System for mastodon instances.